genai-impact/ecologits/docs/methodology/llm_inference.md

 To estimate the number of required GPUs $\#GPU_{required}$ used to load the model in virtual memory we simply use divide the required memory to host the LLM for inference $M_{model}$ by the memory available on one GPU $M_{GPU}$.

 The required memory to host the LLM for inference is estimated based on the total number of parameters and the number of bits used for model weights related to quantization.
-We also apply a memory overhead of $1.2$.
-[REF]
+We also apply a memory overhead of $1.2$ (see [Transformers Math 101 :octicons-link-external-16:](https://blog.eleuther.ai/transformer-math/#total-inference-memory)).

 $$
 M_{model}(P_{total},Q)=\frac{P_{total}*Q}{8}*1.2